Maen1/iium/6/nlp4309/presentation.md

   * keep only emoji and store how often they occured
     * 502 different emoji
   * log transform the emoji frequency to boot the likelihood for rare appearing emoji.

+### 4.2 Participants

+* 12 participant between 21-41.
+* ask the participant whether they often use emoji on their phones on a five-point likert scale:
+  * 1:  strongly disagree.
+  * 4:  agreed.
+  * 3: strongly agreed.
+  * 4: didn't lean either way.